fd-col/fd-col.github.io/_tabs/about.md

 I have Computer Science and Automation degree in Polytechnic University of Marche achieved in 2023.

-Then, I spent five months in Switzerland as an intern to follow up a project about Extended Reality (XR) for the Applied Intelligent Agents Lab (AISLab) which applies Intelligent Agent and Multi-Agent techniques to healthcare.
+Then, I spent five months in Switzerland as an intern to follow up a project about Extended Reality (XR) for the Applied Intelligent Agents Lab (AISLab) which applies Intelligent Agent and Multi Agent techniques to healthcare.

 Now, I am looking forward to undertake an international master about IT subjects that I am passionate about.